Home Books Blog Audio/Video News Noticings Photography About Elizabeth Contact

 Tenured, Full Professor, Texas A&M University, English Department 1976-1983

-A: First woman to be named Full Professor in the English Department at Texas A&M
+A: First woman to be receive tenure and first woman named Full Professor in the English Department at Texas A&M University

 B: Created the curriculum for, taught in, and directed the rhetoric and composition program for M. A. and Ph.
 D. degrees in the English Department 1976-1983